Good News About Injustice

 The good news about injustice is that God is against it.

-God is in the business of using the unlikely to accomplish justice and mercy.
-In this tenth-anniversary edition of Gary Haugen's challenging and encouraging book he offers stories of courageous Christians who have stood up for justice in the face of human trafficking, forced prostitution, racial and religious persecution, and torture.
-This expanded edition brings up to date his work in calling for the body of Christ to act.
-Throughout, he provides concrete guidance on how ordinary Christians can rise up to seek justice throughout the world.
+God is in the business of using the unlikely to bring about justice and mercy.
+In Good News About Injustice, Gary Haugen offers stories of courageous Christians who have stood up for justice in the face of human trafficking, forced prostitution, racial and religious persecution, and torture.
+Throughout he provides concrete guidance on how ordinary Christians can rise up to seek justice throughout the world.

 "Gary Haugen and International Justice Mission have helped ignite an inspiring movement of Christians fighting oppression around the globe.
 In so doing they have recaptured the spirit of great saints such as Carey and Wilberforce, who saw the gospel as good news both for now and for eternity.
 Read this book at your peril, and don't be surprised if you get swept up in the sacred cause and one day hear the Master say, 'Well done, good and faithful servant.'"